artificyan/business-communication/assignments/1_your_story.md

 	This should be no more than 1 page, though I expect it to be around one-half a page (double-spaced).

-The deliverable is your written responses and the reflection.
+The deliverable is a sharable link to a Google Doc that contains your written responses, a link to a YouTube video of you answering a single question, and your reflection.